YukaiYan/Project-Demo/README.md

 Feel free to download those videos.

-Do not upload videos elsewhere without my agreement.
+Do not upload videos elsewhere without my permission.
 Thanks

 All rights reserved.